Extensions

 pg_cron

-pg_cron is an extension that enables cron-based job scheduling to enhance database maintenance and operational efficiency.
-In KakaoCloud, the default database postgres
+is a PostgreSQL extension that enables cron-based job scheduling to improve maintenance and operational efficiency within the database.

 postgres=> SELECT cron.schedule_in_database('weekly-vacuum', '* 4 * * *', 'VACUUM', 'test_database');